+The Division of Arts and Sciences is designed to provide students with a framework for a lifetime of continued learning and enlargement of the mind.
+Historically referred to as the liberal arts, the division aims at stimulating an appreciation of and thirst for knowledge.
+At Grace, liberal arts does not imply either theological liberalism or secular humanism which eliminates the supernatural.
+This department includes a study of all of life, combining a sense of understanding from all branches of knowledge into a coherent Christian worldview and philosophy of living.
 The Business Division oversees business studies in both the traditional and non-traditional (adult and online) programs.
-This includes an Associate of Arts in Business, a Bachelor of Science in Business with a Concentration in Management, as well as those students pursuing additional business concentrations through our partnership with Davenport University.
+This includes an Associate of Arts in Business, a Bachelor of Science in Business with a Concentration in Management or Information Technology Business Analysis, as well as those students pursuing additional business concentrations through our partnership with Davenport University.